surlab/Park_et_al/code/README.md

 ### Input files
 Each script expects a different kind of input files.
-1. main_analysis.py and batch_glm_movies requires master mat files that contain MATLAB structures.
+1. main_analysis.py, batch_decoder_gratings.py, batch_decoder_movies.py, and batch_glm_movies requires master mat files that contain MATLAB structures.
    - The sample master files are in "sample-data/master"
    - Each file ends with "_master.mat"
 2. spks_analysis.py requires a set of npy files that contain deconvolved spike data, cell index.
    - The sample npy files are in "sample-data/raw"
    - Each session contains a set of npy files including "spks.npy" and "iscell.npy"
-3. batch_decoder_gratings.py and batch_decoder_movies.py require csv files that contain nUnits x dFF data for each session
-   - The sample csv files are in "sample-data/csv"
-   - Each file ends with "_neuro.csv"
-5. decoder_eval.py requires csv files that contain the AUC scores of decoding performance for each session
+3. decoder_eval.py requires csv files that contain the AUC scores of decoding performance for each session
    - The sample csv files are in "sample-data/decoder"
    - Each file ends with "_auc_scores.csv"
-6. glm_movies_eval.py requires csv files that contain GLM results.
+4. glm_movies_eval.py requires csv files that contain GLM results.
    - The sample result files are in "sample-data/glm"
    - Each file ends with "_glm_results_with_weights.csv"
-7. glm_gratings_eval.py requires mat files that contain MATLAB structures.
+5. glm_gratings_eval.py requires mat files that contain MATLAB structures.
    - The sample result files are in "sample-data/glm"
    - Each file ends with "_results.mat"
-8. run_script.m in "glm_gratings/" requires mat files that contain MATLAB structures.
+6. run_script.m in "glm_gratings/" requires mat files that contain MATLAB structures.
    - The sample mat files are in "sample-data/glm"
    - Each file ends with "_data.mat"